11 Creative Ways To Fix Bullet Journal Mistakes

 How To Deal With Mistakes In Your Bullet Journal

 There are many different ways, and I’m sure if you give it a thought you’d be able to come up with some more ideas!
 So let’s dive in and check some of these options.
-I’ll start from some very big things in case you destroyed the whole page, and later will tell you how to deal with small errors.
+I’ll start from some very big things in case you destroy the whole page and later will tell you how to deal with small errors.

 Removing Pages, The Rough Method (and its softer version)

 I’ll start from the most drastic measure, which is to just cut out the page from your journal.
 But keep in mind that if you do this with every mistake, you’ll end up having an empty butchered journal!

 Cutting out pages can destabilize the whole journal structure, so I personally made myself a promise to never do it.
 That forced me to become more inventive about how I deal with mistakes.

 The soft version of this trick would be to just stick together the pages you don’t like, and I actually did this once.
 That way, you’re losing just 2 pages, not 4.
 The trick here is to make sure you glue your pages together when they’re both vertical.
 Don’t try to combine them if they are turned to one side – this will make the whole thing awfully uneven.

 If you really messed up and ended up with something you totally didn’t want, you also have an option to just use it differently.
 You can fold it, so it becomes a little pocket in your journal!